open-cogsci/osdoc/content/pages/manual/stimuli/text.md

 	draw textline 0.0 0.0 "This will be inconsolata" font_family="inconsolata"

 Note that the font file must be a truetype `.ttf` file.

-## Bi-directional text support

-By default, all text is rendered from left to right.
-However, you can enable bi-directional-text support through the 'Bi-directional-text support' checkbox in the general tab:

-%--
-figure:
- id: FigBidi
- source: bidi.png
- caption: ".bat lareneg eht hguorht delbane eb nac troppus txet-lanoitcerid-iB" --%

-## Why do I see squares or question marks when I run my experiment?

-If you select the font `mono` and add a string of, say, Hebrew text to a SKETCHPAD, the user interface will display your text just fine.
-However, when you run the experiment, you will see a row of squares, and no characters.
-This happens because the `mono` font, which is actually 'Droid Sans Mono', does not contain Hebrew characters.
-The user interface deals with this by falling back to a different font that does contain Hebrew characters.
-However, the OpenSesame runtime deals with this by showing ... a bunch of squares.

-The bottom line is that if you find that characters are missing, you should select a different font that actually contains the characters--even when the characters display fine in the user interface!